ansible-ThoTeam/nexus3-oss/README.md

 If you wish to contribute:
 - Fork the repo under your own name/organisation through github interface
-- Create a branch in your own repo with a meaningfull name.
+- Create a branch in your own repo with a meaningfully name.
 We suggest the following naming convention:
   - `feat/<someFeature>` for features
   - `fix/<someBugFix>` for bug fixes
   - `docfix/<someDocFix>` for documentation only fixes
 - If starting an important feature change, open a pull request early describing what you want to do so we can discuss it if needed.
 This will prevent you from doing a lot of hard work on a lot of code for changes that we cannot finally merge.
 - If there are build error on your pull request, have a look at the travis log and fix the relevant errors.

-Moreover, if you have time to devote for code review, merge for realeases, etc... drop an email to contact@thoteam.com to get in touch.
+Moreover, if you have time to devote for code review, merge for releases, etc... drop an email to contact@thoteam.com to get in touch.

 ### Testing